shr00mie/ta-lib/docs/api.md

 <p>One exception to the rule is TA_Shutdown() which must be called single threaded (typically from the only thread remaining prior to exit your application).</p>

-<p>Note: TA-Lib assumes it is link to a thread safe malloc/free runtime library, which is the default on all modern platforms (Linux,Windows,Mac).
+<p>Note: TA-Lib assumes it is link to a thread safe malloc/free runtime library, which is the default on all modern platforms (Linux).
 In other word, safe with any compiler supporting C11 or more recent.</p>